MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/modern-experience-sharing-permissions.md

 For scenarios where a SharePoint site is used with Teams, we recommend doing all permission management through Teams.
 As with Microsoft 365 groups, team owners become site owners and team members become site members.
 View-only permissions are managed through the site.

-For details about how SharePoint and Teams interact, see [How SharePoint Online and OneDrive for Business interact with Microsoft Teams](https://docs.microsoft.com/microsoftteams/sharepoint-onedrive-interact).
+For details about how SharePoint and Teams interact, see [How SharePoint and OneDrive for Business interact with Microsoft Teams](https://docs.microsoft.com/microsoftteams/sharepoint-onedrive-interact).

 ## Communication site permissions